NiborGnu/dungeon-text-game/README.md

 ![Responsive Mockup](documentation/features/all-devices-black.png)

-*The link to [Dungeon Text Game](https://dungeon-text-game-8f6df9144d01.herokuapp.com/)* #UPDATE LINK!
+## Overview

-Dungeon Text Game is a Python terminal project whose primary purpose is to boost users' moods and provide various experiences.
+Dungeon Text Game is a Python terminal project designed to offer an engaging and entertaining experience while also serving as a platform for decision-making practice.
+The primary goal is to boost users' moods through an interactive game with various story outcomes.

-Secondarily, it may help users to practice decision-making.

-Users can quickly learn the rules of the game and type any words according to the provided instructions.
-In the end, they will receive a story from the choices of the user.
+## Purpose

+The project aims to achieve the following objectives:

+1. **User Engagement:** Provide users with an enjoyable and interactive text-based gaming experience.
+2. **Decision-Making Practice:** Allow users to practice decision-making skills through the choices presented in the game.
+3. **Ease of Use:** Ensure that the game is easy to understand, navigate, and play.
 ---

 ## How to play: